Tulsa police shooting investigated by Justice Department

 Story highlights

-- Terence Crutcher, a 40-year-old black man, was shot and killed Friday by a police officer
+- Officer's attorney: She thought he was going to retrieve a weapon

-- The officer is now on paid administrative leave; Crutcher's sister says "the entire family is devastated"
+- Terence Crutcher, an unarmed man, was shot and killed by a police officer

 (CNN)On August 16, Oklahoma twins Terence and Tiffany Crutcher celebrated their 40th birthday.
-Terence, a God-loving father who sang at church every week, had enrolled at a community college in Tulsa where he hoped to earn a degree.
+Terence, a God-loving father who sang at church every week, had enrolled at a community college in Tulsa, where he hoped to earn a degree.

 "I'm going to show you," Terence recently texted his sister.
 "I'm going to make you all proud."